Brush

-A brush is a common tool with bristles, wire or other filaments.
-It generally consists of a handle or block to which filaments are affixed in either a parallel or perpendicular orientation, depending on the way the brush is to be gripped during use.
-The material of both the block and bristles or filaments is chosen to withstand hazards of its intended use, such as corrosive chemicals, heat or abrasion.
-It is used for cleaning, grooming hair, make up, painting, surface finishing and for many other purposes.
+A brush is a common tool with bristles, wire, or other filaments.
+It generally comprises a handle or block to which filaments are affixed in either a parallel or perpendicular orientation, depending on the way the brush is to be gripped during use.
+The material of both the block and bristles or filaments is chosen to withstand hazards of its intended use, such as corrosive chemicals, heat, or abrasion.
+It is used for cleaning, grooming hair, makeup, painting, surface finishing, and many other purposes.
 It is one of the most basic and versatile tools in use today, and the average household may contain several dozen varieties.